Alfred Peet

 Alfred H. Peet (March 10, 1920 – August 29, 2007) was a Dutch-American entrepreneur and the founder of Peet's Coffee & Tea in Berkeley, California, in 1966.
 Peet is widely credited with starting the specialty coffee revolution in the US.
 Among coffee historians, Peet has been called "the Dutchman who taught America how to drink coffee."
 Peet taught his style of roasting beans to Jerry Baldwin, Zev Siegl and Gordon Bowker, who, with his blessing, took the technique to Seattle and founded Starbucks in 1971.
 Peet later distanced himself, however, from the Starbucks trio as they experimented with ultra-dark roasts.
 "Baldwin never learned anything from me," Peet was later quoted as saying.

 Life and career

-Peet was born in Alkmaar, The Netherlands, where his father ran a small coffee roasting establishment, prior to World War II.
+Peet was born in Alkmaar, Netherlands, where his father ran a small coffee roasting establishment, prior to World War II.
 Following the war; Peet left London, where he had apprenticed with Twinings coffee and tea company, to work as a tea taster in the Dutch East Indies and New Zealand, prior to emigrating to San Francisco, California, in 1955, where he worked in the coffee importing industry.

 Dismayed with the poor quality of coffee in the United States, Peet opened a coffee store in Berkeley, California, on 1 April 1966.
 He compared the low quality coffee in the United States to World War II "rationed" coffee.